greenpeace/eclean/README.md

 `-empty` - Creates a csv with empty first names and last names.
 This whould be inspected and can be deleted if there's not the risk of being added again by the CRM.
 Saved in `eclean_EMPTY_NAMES.csv`

+`-suppressed` - Creates a csv file with suppressed email addresses.
+This should be inspected and can be deleted if there's not the risk of being added again to EN (by the CRM).
+Saved in `eclean_SUPPRESSED_EMAILS.csv`

 ### Options you can add